Not-Abram/eportfolio/_posts/2023-12-14-finding-the-size-of-a-cache.md

 ---
-title: "Post: Finding the size of a cache"
+title: "Post: Finding the size of a cache."
 excerpt_separator: "<!--more-->"
 categories:
   - Blog
-  - CSCI
 tags:
-  - yes
+  - Cacheing
 ---
 In my Computer Organization and Architecture class this fall, we learned a lot about the components of computers.
 One of our focuses was on caching.